gferrer807/nwoai-ta/designAndDocumentation/considerations.md

 Normally I might implement a non-normalized schema for NoSQL but the star schema gives some flexibility in incorporating more relation structures and relationships.

+## **Improved Testing**

+I would improve the testing suite to have more comprehensive coverage but for the sake of time and simplicity, I've left the test coverage to be small and light

 ## **Pub/Sub for Local Testing**

 The initial plan was to use the local Pub/Sub emulator for testing to closely mimic the production environment.
 However, due to challenges encountered, this was set aside.
 Moving forward, integrating the Pub/Sub emulator remains a priority to ensure that local development and testing environments accurately reflect production settings, reducing the risk of environment-specific bugs and issues.